emilps/fjelltg/src/pages/product/2020-03-20-ftg-turbo-disc-dryer-1.md

   ## Design

-  All equipment designed and engineered to fit in tigh locations as on vessels but also on smaller locations on land.
+  The equipment is designed and engineered to fit in tight locations, which makes it perfect for vessels, as well as smaller locations on land.

-  Fjell cooperate with pultiple partners to offer the best available technologies assembled together as compactly as possible without compromising quality.
-With FTG's solution for a complete fishmeal plant, it will be possible to place the plant in the immediate vicinity from the slaughteries and ensure optimum quality of raw material.
+  Fjell cooperate with multiple partners to offer the best available technologies assembled together as compactly as possible without compromising quality.
+With FTG's solution for a complete fishmeal plant, it will be possible to place the plant in the immediate vicinity from the slaughteries thus ensuring optimum quality of raw material.

-  The small sized solutions most often consists of grinder, boiler, press, decanter/tricanter, dryer, hammermill and cooler.
+  The small sized solutions usually consists of grinder, boiler, press, decanter/tricanter, dryer, hammermill and cooler.
 FTG process solution ensure the optimum trade-off of size, quality on materials and energy effectiveness.